-Details of the sale and signing of a reservation contract: To secure an offer on a resale property, it is common practice for the buyer and seller to make a “private contract” in advance of the official signing of the Title Deeds.
-A&G lawyers will take care of all that.
-The sellers need to provide us with copy of the Deed of the house & all the contact details of the other parties.
-We also will need the latest bill for water, electricity, local rates (IBI/Suma), community fees and rubbish collection, as all utilities bills must be up to date.
+Details of the sale and signing of a reservation contract: To secure an offer on a resale property, it is a common practice for the buyer and seller to sign a “private contract” in advance of the official signing of the Title Deeds.
+A&G Lawyers will take care of all that.
+The sellers need to provide us with a copy of the Deed of the house and the contact details of the other party.
+We will also need the latest bills of water, electricity, local rates (IBI/Suma), community fees and rubbish collection, as a proof that all utility bills are up to date.
 If there is any debt we will withhold the necessary funds on completion to cover such bills.
-If there is a mortgage upon the property we also need your bank contact details.
+If there is a mortgage upon the property we will also need your bank contact details.

 Signing the deeds at the notary office: Once all parties are ready to complete, an appointment at the Notary Office will be made in order to get the ownership of the property transferred to the new owner.

 Fees, expenses & Capital Gain Tax: As a vendor, you need to be aware that you are liable for the payment of Plusvalia Tax to the Town Hall where the property is located.
 This is not a fixed tax so we need to request a pre-liquidation from the Town Hall.

 The seller is also liable to pay Capital Gain Tax from the sale of his/her real estate property.
 Capital gain tax rate is 21% on the profit of the sale.
 In plain words, the taxable profit is the difference between the transfer value and the acquisition value.